iltolesjr/Game-of-Love/README.md

-Sure, I can help you with that!
-Let's break down the questions about the project plan first:

 1. **Does the project plan include an executive summary, functional requirements (user stories), non-functional requirements (technical), and a task list with due dates?**
    - **Executive Summary**: Yes/No